-Virtualmin/Webmin is above all an open source control panel that allows you to manage both your server and your websites with the familiarity and comfort of a GUI and makes use of Virtual servers to manage or separate each website that is running on a server.
-One of the benefits to Virtualmin using Virtual servers to separate domains is it allows you to change a server owner’s password quickly and easily with just a few clicks.
+Virtualmin/Webmin is, above all, an open-source control panel that allows you to manage both your server and your websites with the familiarity and comfort of a GUI and makes use of Virtual servers to manage or separate each website that is running on a server.
+One of the benefits of Virtualmin using Virtual servers to separate domains is it allows you to change a server owner's password quickly and easily with just a few clicks.

-The focus of this article is to teach you how to change a Virtual server’s owner password in Virtualmin.
-This article implies that you have already installed Virtualmin, if you have not done so yet please take a look at the following article: How to install Virtualmin (CentOS 7).
-Before we get started you’ll need to login to your Virtualmin or Webmin account.
-If you’re not certain how to do this, or if following links fascinates you please review the following article, which covers: How to login to Webmin.
-Once you’re logged in you can proceed with this article and utilize the following steps to change a virtual server owner’s password.
+This article focuses on teaching you how to change a Virtual server's owner password in Virtualmin.
+This article implies that you have already installed Virtualmin.
+If you have not done so yet, please look at the following article: How to install Virtualmin (CentOS 7).
+Before we get started, you'll need to login into your Virtualmin or Webmin account.
+If you're not certain how to do this, or if the following links fascinate you, please review the following article, which covers: How to login to Webmin.
+Once you're logged in, you can proceed with this article and utilize the following steps to change a virtual server owner's password.

 Written by Michael Brower / June 22, 2017